some-natalie/gitlog-to-csv/README.md

 # gitlog-to-csv Action

 Creates a CSV file of some `git log` data, useful for exporting to audit reports and other "chain of custody" type reports.
+It can optionally create diffs to show line-by-line and file-by-file what changed at each commit and by whom, as well as if each commit was signed with a GPG certificate.

 ## Inputs and Outputs